vapor-ware/synse-docs/docs/sdk/configuration/plugin.md

 ## Config Policies

-A plugin can define a configuration policy for its plugin configuration.
-There are two policy types which can be set:
+A plugin may use a configuration policy in order to change the expected behavior for how it loads configuration data.
+There are currently two policy types which may be set:

 | Policy | Description |
 | :----- | :---------- |